Established in 1986, MagTek is a world leader in electronic transaction technology. They produce card…

 Existing and potential customers use forms to:

 - Express interest in our products.
-They can use them to ask about prices, features and other useful information that clinch a sale.
+They can use them to ask about prices, features and other useful information that help clinch a sale.

 - Give us feedback.
 When clients are happy or displeased with the service we provided, they can use forms to reach out to us.
 We can use their feedback to do better moving forward.